open-access-policies/health-tech/_resilience_procedures/RES-PROC-007.md

 ---
 ### 1. Purpose

-To detail the requirements for planning, executing, and documenting annual disaster recovery tests and business continuity exercises.
+To detail the mandates for planning, executing, and documenting annual disaster recovery tests and business continuity exercises.

 ### 2. Scope